You are here: Infothek - Information on Blood Pressure: Basics - Harmonized Global Normal Blood Pressure Values

 Normal 120–129 80–84

-High-Normal / Elevated 130–139 85–89
+High-normal / Elevated 130–139 85–89

-Hypertension Stage 1 140–159 90–99
+Hypertension stage 1 140–159 90–99

-Hypertension Stage 2 160-179 100-109
+Hypertension stage 2 160-179 100-109

-Hypertension Stage 3 >=180 >=110
+Hypertension stage 3 >=180 >=110

 Notes:

-There are no norm values for low blood pressure.
-However, we do not want to refer to low values as „Optimal“.
-Please also note that according to some guidelines, a blood pressure of >=135 and/or >=85 mmHg is considered hypertension in home measurements.
-For example, the European guidelines of the European Society of Hypertension (ESH) recommend this threshold as the cutoff for diagnosing hypertension in home blood pressure measurement.
-The German Hypertension League (DHL) follows this guideline.
-In Canada, for instance, the guidelines of the Canadian Hypertension Education Program (CHEP) often use a cutoff of 135/85 mmHg for home measurement.
+There are no standardized reference values for low blood pressure.
+However, we do not want to label low readings as "optimal."
+Please also note that some guidelines consider a home blood pressure of >=135 and/or >=85 mmHg to indicate hypertension.
+For example, the European Society of Hypertension (ESH) recommends this threshold for diagnosing hypertension using home blood pressure monitoring.
+The German Hypertension League (DHL) follows this recommendation.
+In Canada, guidelines such as those from the Canadian Hypertension Education Program (CHEP) also commonly use a threshold of 135/85 mmHg for home measurements.

 Explanation: